PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 ..
 VeRaStep02bis:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 02bis - structure of the .profiles files
+Step 02bis - the .profiles files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The file in this project have been created with the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script and are called:
+In order to make it easier to access all the filtered profiles at once, without the need to recalculate each one of them, I use the :file:`./scripts/VeRaAverageProfiles_CreateNumpyArray.py` script to load the desired original VeRa profiles, filter them and store the results in a Python dictionary variable, which is written to two NumPy files using the :code:`np.save` function:

 | :file:`VeRaSelectedProfiles.profiles`
-| :file:`VeRaSouthPolarDynamicsCampaignProfiles.profiles`
+| :file:`VeRaSouthPolarDynamicsCampaignProfiles.profiles.profiles`

 Each file is a Python dictionary with the following structure: